 - The school system consists of Primary School-Kindergarten –Year 6 and High School- Year 7-Year12.
 Children must, by law, attend school until Year 10 at which stage they receive a junior high school certificate – not a full high school certificate.
 At this stage students either stay on to complete their full school certificate*, train as an apprentice in a trade or other vocational training or join the work force.

-- The National Education authority is the Department of Education, Science and Training (DEST) – for more info go to www.education.gov.au
+- The National Education authority is the Department of Education, Skills and Employment – for more info go to www.education.gov.au

 - Home schooling is a legal option in Australia with the parent taking full responsibility for educating their children at home based on the curriculum.
 For further information go to www.hea.edu.au

 - LOTE refers to Languages Other than English.
 Children in primary and secondary schools are taught languages.
 This varies between schools with most choosing either Italian or French.
 In Secondary school (high school) they can choose alternate or additional languages.

 - Multiculturalism is embraced in the Australian school system and specialist English as a second language (ESL) teachers are there to support children with language difficulties.
 In most states there are Introductory English Centres (IEC) for children with little or no English language skills.